 BOMB’s Oral History Project, run by Editor in Chief Betsy Sussler, documents the life stories of New York City’s African-American artists.
-Forthcoming Histories include: Gerald Jackson, Jeanne Moutoussamy-Ashe, Melvin Edwards, Terry Adkins, and Adger Cowans.
+Forthcoming Histories include: Jeanne Moutoussamy-Ashe, Melvin Edwards, and Terry Adkins.

 Funded by The Andy Warhol Foundation for the Visual Arts with The New York City Department of Cultural Affairs in partnership with the City Council, with additional funding from the Dedalus Foundation and New York Community Trust, as well as A G Foundation and Toni L. Ross.